The Jacquemin Family Foundation Education Abroad Scholarship

 - Academic fit of the study abroad program to the student's goals

-- Potential for success/impact of experience
+- Potential for success/positive impact of experience

-- Preference will be given to students who have never studied abroad before
+- Preference will be given to students who have never studied abroad

-Global Education Office (GEO) scholarship recipients are required to complete a #MasonAbroad Stories interview upon the completion of their program as well as one additional activity.
-This can include writing a blog post or reflection, sharing photographs, assisting with on-campus events and activities, speaking to future program participants via email, making a video, or another activity of your choice.
+- Participate in one other GEO activity determined in consultation with GEO staff such as writing a blog post or reflection, sharing photographs, assisting with on-campus events and activities, speaking to future program participants either in person or via email, or another activity of the student’s choice.